How to Calculate Automation ROI

-Final thoughts: don’t oversell it
+Point #8: don’t oversell it

-In business, it’s always best to under-promise and over-deliver.
+It’s always best to under-promise and over-deliver.
 When you’re working on ROI, that’s good advice.
 Take all the factors into consideration, and be sure to assign at least some weight to factors like safety, future workforce costs, accuracy improvements and ongoing cost of automation.
 You may face tough questions, but if you provide accurate numbers and realistic projections, you’ll be happier once the system is implemented.

 - Robotics ROI Calculation – Machine Design

 - Train Order Pickers Like Work Like Fast Food Workers – Cisco-Eagle

 - Warehousing and Tight Labor Markets – Cisco-Eagle

 Scott Stone is Cisco-Eagle's Marketing Director with three decades of experience in material handling, warehousing and industrial operations.
 He writes on automation, warehousing, safety, manufacturing and other areas of concern for industrial operations.